awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 The rotation of AWS owned keys varies across services\.
 For information about the rotation of a particular AWS owned key, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

-## Symmetric KMS keys<a name="symmetric-cmks"></a>
+## Symmetric encryption KMS keys<a name="symmetric-cmks"></a>

-When you create an AWS KMS key, by default, you get a symmetric KMS key\.
+When you create a AWS KMS key, by default, you get a KMS key for symmetric encryption\.
+This is the basic and most commonly used type of KMS key\.

-In AWS KMS, a *symmetric KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
-To use a symmetric KMS key, you must call AWS KMS\.
-Symmetric keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
-Unless your task explicitly requires asymmetric encryption, symmetric KMS keys, which never leave AWS KMS unencrypted, are a good choice\.
+In AWS KMS, a *symmetric encryption KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
+To use a symmetric encryption KMS key, you must call AWS KMS\.
+Symmetric encryption keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
+Unless your task explicitly requires asymmetric encryption, symmetric encryption KMS keys, which never leave AWS KMS unencrypted, are a good choice\.

-[AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric KMS keys to encrypt your data\.
+[AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use only symmetric encryption KMS keys to encrypt your data\.
 These services do not support encryption with asymmetric KMS keys\.
-For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying asymmetric KMS keys](find-symm-asymm.md)\.

 Technically, the key spec for a symmetric key is SYMMETRIC\_DEFAULT, the key usage is ENCRYPT\_DECRYPT, and the encryption algorithm is SYMMETRIC\_DEFAULT\.
-For details, see [SYMMETRIC\_DEFAULT key spec](symm-asymm-choose.md#key-spec-symmetric-default)\.
+For details, see [SYMMETRIC\_DEFAULT key spec](asymmetric-key-specs.md#key-spec-symmetric-default)\.

-You can use a symmetric KMS key in AWS KMS to encrypt, decrypt, and re\-encrypt data, and generate data keys and data key pairs\.
-You can create [multi\-Region](multi-region-keys-overview.md) symmetric KMS keys, [import your own key material](importing-keys.md) into a symmetric KMS key, and create symmetric KMS keys in [custom key stores](custom-key-store-overview.md)\.
+You can use a symmetric encryption KMS key in AWS KMS to encrypt, decrypt, and re\-encrypt data, and generate data keys and data key pairs\.
+You can create [multi\-Region](multi-region-keys-overview.md) symmetric encryption KMS keys, [import your own key material](importing-keys.md) into a symmetric encryption KMS key, and create symmetric encryption KMS keys in [custom key stores](custom-key-store-overview.md)\.
 For a table comparing the operations that you can perform on KMS keys of different types, see [Key type reference](symm-asymm-compare.md)\.

 ## Asymmetric KMS keys<a name="asymmetric-keys-concept"></a>

-You can create asymmetric KMS keys in AWS KMS\.
 An *asymmetric KMS key* represents a mathematically related public key and private key pair\.
 The private key never leaves AWS KMS unencrypted\.
 To use the private key, you must call AWS KMS\.
 You can use the public key within AWS KMS by calling the AWS KMS API operations, or you can [download the public key](download-public-key.md) and use it outside of AWS KMS\.
 You can also create [multi\-Region](multi-region-keys-overview.md) asymmetric KMS keys\.

 You can create asymmetric KMS keys that represent RSA key pairs for public key encryption or signing and verification, or elliptic curve key pairs for signing and verification\.

 For more information about creating and using asymmetric KMS keys, see [Asymmetric keys in AWS KMS](symmetric-asymmetric.md)\.

+## HMAC KMS keys<a name="hmac-key-concept"></a>

+An *HMAC KMS key* represents a symmetric key of varying length that is used to generate and verify hash\-based message authentication codes \(HMAC\)\.
+The key material for an HMAC key never leaves AWS KMS unencrypted\.
+To use an HMAC key, call the [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateMac.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateMac.html) or [https://docs.aws.amazon.com/kms/latest/APIReference/API_VerifyMac.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_VerifyMac.html) API operations\.

+You can also create [multi\-Region](multi-region-keys-overview.md) HMAC KMS keys\.

+For more information about creating and using HMAC KMS keys, see [HMAC keys in AWS KMS](hmac.md)\.

 ## Data keys<a name="data-keys"></a>

-*Data keys* are encryption keys you can use to encrypt data, including large amounts of data and other data encryption keys\.
-Unlike [KMS keys](#kms_keys), which can't be downloaded, data keys are returned to you for use outside of AWS KMS\.
+*Data keys* are symmetric keys you can use to encrypt data, including large amounts of data and other data encryption keys\.
+Unlike symmetric [KMS keys](#kms_keys), which can't be downloaded, data keys are returned to you for use outside of AWS KMS\.

 When AWS KMS generates data keys, it returns a plaintext data key for immediate use \(optional\) and an encrypted copy of the data key that you can safely store with the data\.
 When you are ready to decrypt the data, you first ask AWS KMS to decrypt the encrypted data key\.